Burning1020/kuasar/ROADMAP.md

 ## 2024 H1

 + Release v1.0
-+ Support more sandboxes, i.e. Wasmtime, gVisor, Firecracker
++ Support more sandboxes, i.e. gVisor, Firecracker
 + Develop a CLI tool for operation and maintenance.

 ## 2024 H2